Suomenlinna: Service

 Sveaborg was formed and stocked according to the needs of the Swedish archipelago fleet and thus was unable to repair and refit the Swedish battlefleet after the battle of Hogland.
 Facilities were also found lacking at Sveaborg, especially in the areas intended for taking care of the sick and wounded.
 Russian control of the waters outside of Sveaborg practically blockaded the Swedish battlefleet to Sveaborg.
 By cutting the coastal sea route past Hangö, Russians prevented supplies from being shipped from Sweden to Sveaborg.
 The Swedish fleet finally managed to set sail for its base at Karlskrona on 20 November when the Baltic Sea had already frozen severely enough that ice had to be sawed open before some ships could move.
 The fleet could not overwinter at Sveaborg since it lacked the facilities and supplies for fitting the ships.

 While the route to Sweden was open again in late 1788 and in early 1789, Russian ships cut the connection from Sveaborg to Sweden by forming a blockade at Porkkala cape.
 Sveaborg was the most important location for archipelago fleet's ship construction and fitting during the war.
 Even so, and despite efforts, several ships remained unfinished at Sveaborg until the end of the war.
 The importance of Sveaborg did not escape the Russians whose broad operational plan for 1790 included a siege of Sveaborg both from sea and land.

-Following a pact between Alexander I and Napoleon, Russia launched a campaign against Sweden and occupied Finland in 1808.
+Following a pact between Alexander I and Napoleon, Russia launched a campaign against Sweden and seized Finland in 1808.
 The Russians easily took Helsingfors in early 1808 and began bombarding the fortress.
 Its commander, Carl Olof Cronstedt, negotiated a cease-fire.
 When no Swedish reinforcements had arrived by May, Sveaborg, with almost 7,000 men, surrendered.
 The reasons for Cronstedt's actions remain somewhat unclear; but the hopeless situation, psychological warfare by the Russians, some (possibly) bribed advisors, fear for the lives of a large civilian population, lack of gunpowder, and their physical isolation are some likely causes for the surrender.
-By the Treaty of Fredrikshamn in 1809, Finland was ceded by Sweden and became an autonomous grand duchy within the Russian Empire.
+By the Treaty of Fredrikshamn in 1809, Sweden ceded its eastern territory of Finland and the Grand Duchy of Finland was established within the Russian Empire.
 The Swedish period in Finnish history, which had lasted some seven centuries, came to an end.
+As of 2024, nine wrecks were known to be in the vicinity, possibly part of the fleet at the fortress.
+At the time of the surrender in 1808, more than 100 ships changed nationality.